 COE prices close lower in latest bidding exercise

-SINGAPORE: Certificate of Entitlement (COE) premiums closed lower in the latest bidding exercise on Thursday (May 23).
+SINGAPORE: Certificate of Entitlement (COE) prices closed lower across the board in the latest bidding exercise on Thursday (May 23), with premiums for smaller cars seeing the sharpest drop.

 Premiums for larger and more powerful cars in Category B fell to S$42,564 from S$48,010.